 Of course, before making such an important decision, we should discuss why we even need a GraphQL-specific client.
 Why can’t you just stick with whatever you’ve comfortably been using?
 Redux, for one, happens to work fine with GraphQL.
 If you’d like to spend more time simply figuring out how GraphQL works within a more familiar context like Redux, I highly recommend James Childs-Maidment’s fantastic article on Getting started with Redux and GraphQL.

-Apollo and Relay both implement query and data caching in some form to further optimize requests to the GraphQL server.
+To this end, Apollo and Relay both implement query and data caching in some form to further optimize requests to the graphQL server.

 This means doing lots of pre/post-processing to make “smart” requests, which Redux isn’t built to do for you.
 Apollo and Relay also do lots of other nice things.
 Instead of reading an entire compare/contrast essay about said things, here’s a neat table below.

 Apollo and Relay share many features, but they’re clearly not identical.
 So, here’s a breakdown of how they’re different.
 In order to keep this brief, I’ve included links to what I believe are good resources for more information.

 - Declarative: what data, don’t worry about how or when

 - Colocations: write data dependencies right in the view

 - Mutations: data consistency, optimistic updates, and error handling